-The element nitrogen (N) combines with other elements to form compounds.
+- The element nitrogen (N) combines with other elements to form compounds.
 Some common nitrogen compounds that you may be familiar with include ammonium (NH_4^+) , ammonia (NH_3) , nitrite (NO_2^-) and nitrate (NO_3^-) .
-In fact, 78% of our atmosphere is composed of the inert form of nitrogen (N_2) .

-Plants need nitrogen to grow, but they can not easily use every form of nitrogen listed above.
-In fact, 78% of our atmosphere is composed of the inert form of nitrogen (N_2) but plants are not able to directly access N_2 from the air.
+In fact, 78% of our atmosphere is composed of the inert form of nitrogen (N_2) . - Plants need nitrogen to grow, but they can not easily use every form of nitrogen listed above.
+In fact, 78% of our atmosphere is composed of the inert form of nitrogen (N2) but plants are not able to directly access N2 from the air.
 Plants are able to use the inorganic forms of nitrogen (nitrate, ammonium and ammonia).
-In the soil there are microorganisms (organisms that are visible with the use of a microscope) that convert nitrogen into forms that are useable by plants - ammonium (NH_4^+) and nitrate (NO_3^-) .

-Nitrogen "moves" among its different forms through the nitrogen cycle.
-To learn more about the nitrogen cycle, visit http://en.wikipedia.org/wiki/Nitrogen_cycle to find a good description of the nitrogen cycle and an EPA-generated representation of the nitrogen cycle.

-Nitrate is inorganic and is a commonly used form of nitrogen in fertilizers.
+In the soil there are microorganisms (organisms that are visible with the use of a microscope) that convert nitrogen into forms that are useable by plants ammonium (NH4+) and nitrate (NO3-). - Nitrogen "moves" among its different forms through the nitrogen cycle.
+To learn more about the nitrogen cycle, visit http://en.wikipedia.org/wiki/Nitrogen_cycle to find a good description of the nitrogen cycle and an EPA-generated representation of the nitrogen cycle. - Nitrate is inorganic and is a commonly used form of nitrogen in fertilizers.
 Nitrate is very soluble in water and does not bind to soils.
 With excessive watering or runoff, nitrate is easily washed away from the plant and enters groundwater or surface water (rivers, lakes, streams).
-Ammonia, ammonium, nitrate and nitrite have the greatest impact on water quality because these forms are directly available (or are easily converted to a directly available form) for plant/algae use.

-Total nitrogen, a summation of all of the forms of nitrogen (inorganic and organic), is often used for lakes and reservoirs.

-Measurements of inorganic nitrogen forms (ammonia, ammonium, nitrite and nitrate) are often used to measure nitrogen levels in rivers and streams.
+Ammonia, ammonium, nitrate and nitrite have the greatest impact on water quality because these forms are directly available (or are easily converted to a directly available form) for plant/algae use. - Total nitrogen, a summation of all of the forms of nitrogen (inorganic and organic), is often used for lakes and reservoirs. - Measurements of inorganic nitrogen forms (ammonia, ammonium, nitrite and nitrate) are often used to measure nitrogen levels in rivers and streams.

-Phosphorus

-- Typically found in soil as an insoluble compound. - Leaches from the soil very slowly. - Deficiency appears first as slowed growth.
-The leaves will become dull and dark green or grayish green.